galaxyproject/galaxy-hub/src/authnz/config/oidc/idps/elixir-aai/index.md

 2. Step 2 - Register the RP to the Elixir AAI test environment.
 Here you really only need to complete sub points 5-7:

     a.
-[Click here to start register your client](https://login.elixir-czech.org/oidc/manage/dev/dynreg) (Elixir AAI login required) and you'll see this dashboard
+[Click here to start register your client](https://login.elixir-czech.org/oidc/manage/dev/dynreg) (Elixir AAI login required) and you'll see this dashboard:

     ![image](/src/authnz/config/oidc/idps/elixir-aai/register-a-new-client-1.png)